yaperos/app-nodejs-codechallenge/README.md

 * Currently used by Yape on Java projects

 # Design
+* The sequence is twofold:
+  * blocking sequence, process
+    * creation of transaction and return as 'pending'.
+Behind the scenes, the next sequence is started
+  * asynchronous process
+    * validation of transaction
+    * result of validation is post-processed.
+It 'takes' time.
+* Let's do an analogy of this two-fold sequence (related to content and form, "fondo y forma" in Spanish)
+  * It's like an administrative task, making a request to a government institution
+    * Your request is accepted 'immediately'.
+The right template of your requests is analyzed.
+The form is analyzed quickly, not the content.
+Kind of blocking call.
+Your request is accepted, it doesn't mean it is validated.
+    * The content of your request ("el fondo del asunto" in Spanish) is post analyzed, it takes time.
+It's the asynchronous part of your request.
 * For tackling a huge amount of writes and read:
   Usage of optimistic concurrency.
 Advantage: no need to encircle a resource update with a database transaction.